kevinakasam/ERCF_Filament_Cutter/Usermods/README.md

 ## Pull requests, WHAT?
 It's not a problem in case you don't know how all the GitHub stuff works!
-Hit BioKeks up on discord, we will find a solution ;)
+Hit BioKeks up on Discord, we will find a solution ;)